Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Diffraction theory and its key players: Eberlein convolution, autocorrelation and Fourier--Bohr coefficients

-It is easy to see that for any finite measure $\nu$, the measure $\nu*\widetilde{\nu}$ is positive definite, and that vague limits of positive definite measures are positive definite \cite{MoSt}.
-Moreover, the Fourier transform of any positive definite measure exists.
-Thus, we immediately obtain the following corollary.
+It is easy to see that, for any finite measure $\nu$, the measure $\nu*\widetilde{\nu}$ is positive definite, and that vague limits of positive definite measures are positive definite \cite{MoSt}.
+As the Fourier transform of any positive definite measure exists (compare discussion in Section \ref{subsection-basic-setting}), this gives the following result.

-\begin{coro} Let $\gamma$ be the autocorrelation of the measure $\mu$ with respect to the van Hove sequence $\cA$.
+\begin{coro} Let $\mu$ be a measure, and let $\cA$ be a van Hove sequence along which the autocorrelation $\gamma$ of $\mu$ exists.
 Then, $\gamma$ is positive definite.
-In particular, its Fourier transform $\widehat{\gamma}$ exists. \end{coro}
+In particular, its Fourier transform $\widehat{\gamma}$ exists and is a positive measure. \end{coro}

-In the situation of the corollary, we refer to $\widehat{\gamma}$ as the \textbf{diffraction} or \textbf{diffraction measure} of $\mu$ (with respect to $\cA$).
+In the situation of the corollary, we refer to the positive measure $\widehat{\gamma}$ as the \textit{diffraction} or \textit{diffraction measure} of $\mu$ (with respect to $\cA$).